The one tool for secure AI-assisted development

 โœ… Free forever โš Free tier ยท paid Pro/Team โœ… Free โš Free preview (macOS) ยท pricing TBD โœ… Free

 How to read this table.
 A โœ… in the Termpolis column does not mean the other tools are bad โ€” they're optimised for different threat models and use cases.
 Warp ships the cleanest UI; Wave ships workspace blocks; Air ships an agent-first JetBrains IDE; Tabby ships a fast self-hostable terminal with an MCP plugin.
-Termpolis trades all of that polish for security primitives that hosted-model users currently have to build by hand: secret redaction, egress audit, ToS drift, sensitive-file alerts, and parallel multi-agent orchestration with a local conductor.
+Termpolis trades all of that polish for security primitives that hosted-model users currently have to build by hand: secret redaction, egress audit, ToS drift, sensitive-file alerts, parallel multi-agent orchestration with a local conductor, and a persistent cross-agent memory brain that lives on your machine (no cloud, no account).
 Pick the one that maps to your threat model.
 If something here is wrong, please file a GitHub issue and we'll fix it.

 ๐Ÿ›ก AI Security Center